 The birth of the Indian Press and Newspapers was a weapon to inject the seeds of patriotism, nationalism, and freedom into the minds of the people.
 Now, the message of nationalism was spread, without the knowledge of the Britishers.

 The rise of the Vernacular languages, the great works of literature by the authors like Rabindranath Tagore and Bankim Chandra Chatterjee, in the regional tongue, described to the people the everyday torture they were facing.
 These eminent people lit the lamp of nationalism among all.

 The Indian Scholars brought forward the rich history of our culture and the great emperors who have ruled us.

 The continuous exploitation of the Indian economy, the draining of the inherent wealth to support the Industrial Revolution of England, paralysis of the Indian trading by taking away all the raw materials from the country infuriated the masses, who eventually united against the British rule.

 The Major Events Which Describe What is the National Movement of India

-Several events are present in the timeline of the National Movement.
-From those, we also analyze the various problems that are faced during the national movement.
+Several Events are present in the timeline of the National Movement.
+From those, we also analyse the various problems that are faced during the National Movement.
 The emergence of the Indian National Congress in 1885, the Partition of Bengal, Surat Split, Formation of Muslim League, and The National Movement during the First World War happened in the first half.
 Gandhi and other Revolutionaries and the movements which directly led to the achievement of Independence occurred in the second half.

 Questions and Answers